-For the Battery Flow, Home Load and Solar Generation, click the cog on the right, and set the modifier to “Divide by 1000” to scale the data correctly.
+For the Battery Flow, Home Load, Grid Flow, and Solar Generation, click the cog on the right, and set the modifier to “Divide by 1000” to scale the data correctly.
 Click the Area / Line to change it’s state to suit your needs, and click the colour blob if you want to pick an alternative colour for any of the graphs.

 Save, and from the bottom of the settings page, bookmark the link with your system’s name (that’s what you’ll click on to see the graphs), and keep this page open as you’ll need to copy the API key and System ID in the next step.